Compute Engine

 dictionary which include some basic definitions such

-as domains (Boolean
+as domains (Booleans

-, etc…) that are used by later dictionaries.
+, etc…) that are used by later

 class ComputeEngineProperties / Methods